 California is possibly the most famous state in the Union, or at least one of the most talked-about and discussed.
 Silicon Valley and Holywood are probably the two main things that California is famous for, but there are plenty of others.

-California is the 3rd biggest and the most populous state of the USA, with almost 40 million people.
+California is the 3rd biggest (behind Alaska and Texas) and the most populous state in the USA, with almost 40 million people.
 Located on the west coast, it borders Oregon to the North, Nevada, and Arizona to the East, and Mexico to the South.
 California is also one of the most popular travel destinations in the country, with plenty of famous landmarks and tourist attractions.

 But, without further ado, let’s dive in and explore what is California famous for?

 15 Things California is famous for

 Hollywood and the whole film industry in the US is one of the most famous things in California.
 This enormous industry was historically located in the Hollywood district, and its name became synonymous with the industry in the US.
 The district had a huge role in influencing the US culture and the rest of the world later.

 Hollywood is considered to be the oldest film industry, being the place where the earliest film studios and production companies emerged.
 It is considered the birthplace of several cinema genres like drama, action, comedy, musical, and war epic.

 Hollywood, Los Angeles, and California became the home of the powerhouse that is the American film industry set the standard for other national film industries.
 The Holywood studios produce several hundred movies per year, making the US one of the most prolific producers of films globally and a leading pioneer in motion picture engineering and technology.